ystk/debian-python2.7/Doc/library/functions.rst

    been overridden in a class.
 The search order is same as that used by :func:`getattr` except that the *type* itself is skipped.

-   The :attr:`__mro__` attribute of the *type* lists the method resolution search order used by both :func:`getattr` and :func:`super`.
+   The :attr:`~class.__mro__` attribute of the *type* lists the method resolution search order used by both :func:`getattr` and :func:`super`.
 The attribute is dynamic and can change whenever the inheritance hierarchy is updated.

    If the second argument is omitted, the super object returned is unbound.
 If the second argument is an object, ``isinstance(obj, type)`` must be true.
 If